What is a National Park?

-The best time to visit this park is between October to March.
+The best time to visit this Jaldapara National Park is between October to March.

-Jim Corbett National Park is one of the oldest national parks in India lies in the Nainital district of Uttarakhand and it was established in 1936.
+Jim Corbett National Park is one of the prestigious and the oldest national parks in India lies in the Nainital district of Uttarakhand and it was established in 1936.

 Spread over 520 sq. km.
 It comprises of hills, marshy depressions, riverine belts, grasslands, and a large lake.